Azure/azure-event-hubs-for-kafka/README.md

 If your Event Hubs namespace is deployed on a non-Public cloud, your domain name may differ (e.g. \*.servicebus.chinacloudapi.cn, \*.servicebus.usgovcloudapi.net, or \*.servicebus.cloudapi.de).

-## Update your Kafka client configuration
+## Updating your Kafka client configuration

 To connect to a Kafka-enabled Event Hub, you'll need to update the Kafka client configs.
 If you're having trouble finding yours, try searching for where `bootstrap.servers` is set in your application.